Skip to content

 Each of its four major regions offers a distinctive experience for the traveler in search of discovery.
 Misty mountains in the north shelter verdant valleys and exotic hill tribes, while in centers like Chiang Mai traditional customs and crafts have been preserved over generations.
 Along the picturesque coastlines of the east and south lie some of the world’s most beautiful beaches and off-shore islands, each with its own beauty.
 Scattered over the northeastern plateau are superb khamer monuments from the time of Angkor Wat and natural parks teeming with wild life.
 In the Central Region can be found the evocative ruins of ancient Thai capitals and bustling Bangkok with its dynamic and countless pleasures.

-THAI FOODSThai food is known for its enthusiastic use of fresh (rather than dried) herbs and spices as well as fish sauce
+Thai food is known for its enthusiastic use of fresh (rather than dried) herbs and spices as well as fish sauce

 .
 Thai food is popular in many Western countries especially in Australia, New Zealand, some countries in Europe such as the United Kingdom, as well as the United States, and Canada.